 Cybersecurity students from 91ºÚÁÏÍø turned in strong performances in the National Cyber League, National Cyber Exercise and SummitCTF during the spring semester.

-91ºÚÁÏÍø is holding Summer Language Institutes in Chinese, Korean and Russian, providing training in both language and culture.
+91ºÚÁÏÍø held Summer Language Institutes in Chinese, Korean and Russian from May 31-July 18, providing training in both language and culture.

 91ºÚÁÏÍø's Office of Sponsored Programs held Grants Academy from June 9-11 at 91ºÚÁÏÍø's Gainesville Campus.